HorizonRobotics/alf/docs/tutorial/alf_snapshot_and_advanced_play.rst

 The special case of config file
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The config file of a training job will also be archived in a snapshot, if it's *located under ALF root*.
+The config file of a training job will also be archived in a snapshot, if its path *starts with ALF root*.
 However, ALF also archives another config copy directly under the job directory named as ``alf_config.py``.
 This special config file also records *command-line config parameters and grid search parameters*, so it's generally more accurate than the snapshot version.